RoccoC/webpack-build-notifier/README.md

 #### 1.0.8
 ###### _February 17, 2016_

-- Added new *successSound* and *failureSound* configuration options to allow different sounds depending upon the notification tyoe.
+- Added new *successSound* and *failureSound* configuration options to allow different sounds depending upon the notification type.
 The *sound* configuration is still supported, but these two new options will take precedence.

 #### 1.0.7
 ###### _January 18, 2016_